What Causes Acne?

 fibroblast gloved hand near eye

 People of all ages, shapes, and sizes have loose skin.
-Although it is common, having sagging skin can cause embarrassment and discomfort.
-IN the past, the only way to deal with sagging skin was through invasive surgical procedures.
-Now you have the option of Fibroblast Therapy!
-This revolutionary new skin tightening procedure can create similar effects as surgical options without ever having to under the knife.
+For some, this may be bothersome and unwanted.
+In the past, the only way to resolve sagging skin was through invasive surgical procedures.
+Now, there’s the option of Fibroblast Therapy!
+This revolutionary, non-invasive skin-tightening procedure can create similar results as surgery without ever going under the knife.

-You’re unfamiliar with the term Fibroblast, these are the collagen and protein producing cells in the dermis – the layer of skin just below your outermost skin layer.
+The term “fibroblast” describes the collagen- and protein-producing cells in the dermis, the layer of skin just below your outermost skin layer.
 Fibroblasts play an important role in helping skin wounds heal as well as maintaining skin firmness and tightness.

-Your esthetician uses an electric handheld device called a plasma Fibroblast pen for the procedure.
-This pen uses a metal probe to ionize atmospheric gas between its tip and the gasses that the skin naturally emits.
-This forms a plasma charge.
-The electrical arc is then created, shrinking the targeted skin.
-Your tissues will retract and tighten, providing you with a more youthful-looking appearance.
-As your skin continues to heal and repair post-treatment, your skin elasticity will continue to improve and tighten.
+Your esthetician uses an electric handheld device called a plasma fibroblast pen for the procedure.
+This pen uses a metal probe to ionize atmospheric gas between its tip and the gasses that the skin naturally emits, forming a plasma charge.
+The electrical arc is created, shrinking the targeted skin as the pen is applied.
+Your skin tissues will retract and tighten, providing you with a more youthful-looking appearance.
+As your skin continues to heal and repair post-treatment, your skin elasticity will continue to improve and tighten — it only gets better!

 What are the benefits of Fibroblast Therapy?